cassilup/rxjs-demo-workshop-starter/README.md

 ## rxjs-demo-workshop-starter

 Starter project for a simple application that renders a randomly generated list of github users and also has a refresh functionality built-in.
-Used for Reactive Workshop, 14/21 November.
+Used for Reactive Workshop, 14/21 November, 2015.

 ### Instructions